daisreaux/Asterisk-FreePBX-A2Billing/README.md

 For any x64 bit
 wget https://github.com/vgoffman/Asterisk-FreePBX-A2Billing/blob/master/installerX64.sh

+dos2unix installerPi3.sh

+or

-dos2unix installer.sh
+dos2unix installerX64.sh

+chmod +x installerPi3.sh

+or

-chmod +x installer.sh
+chmod +x installerX64.sh

 ./installerPi3.sh

 or

 ./installerPi3.sh

 - Note: If you are using VMware and want to install the VMware-additions before anything else you need to install the